 First and foremost you’ll want to review your entire credit report line by line to make sure it’s accurate.
-If you find information that’s not correct make sure to take the proper steps to get it corrected.
+Without knowing what’s on your credit report it can be impossible to improve your credit score especially if the information is incorrect.
+So if you find information that’s not correct make sure to take the proper steps to get it corrected.
 Unfortunately, this isn’t always an easy process, and can take time to see items corrected/removed from your credit report.

 2. Pay On Time

 Make all of your payments on time, even better pay before the due date and pay in full.
 If you don’t pay your bills on a specific day, like the 1st of each month set up an auto-reminder to ensure you don’t forget and are never late.

 If you have fallen behind on payments you’ll want to catch up as soon as possible.
 If you aren’t able to pay contact the creditor to see if you’re able to make arrangements.
 While this isn’t going to increase your credit score it may help keep it from falling even further.

 Don’t expect to max out your credit cards and still have a good credit score.
 Also, don’t just pay the minimum each month unless it’s a larger loan, like a mortgage, try paying off all of your debt.

 While clearing up collection accounts may improve your credit score there is a possibility it may hurt it too.
 This is an area you may not want to tackle by yourself, it’s one I personally recommend getting a professional involved in.
 Yes, this can cost money, but in the long run it can be well worth it.